Incognito-Tabs/Roblox-WS-Execution/readme.md

 To harness the power of Roblox WS Execution, follow these simple steps:

+1. Download and install the Roblox WS Server extension for Visual Studio Code from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=incognito-developer.roblox-ws-server&ssr=false#version-history).

-1. Ensure you have a Roblox executor that supports WebSocket connections.
+2. Ensure you have a Roblox executor that supports WebSocket connections.

-2. Create a new text file within your executor's autoexec folder.
+3. Create a new text file within your executor's autoexec folder.
 The filename is unimportant.

    ![Create New Text File](https://i.imgur.com/rkpnrDq.png)

-3. Open the newly created text file and paste the provided Lua code snippet:
+4. Open the newly created text file and paste the provided Lua code snippet:

    ![Paste Lua Code](https://i.imgur.com/wOYSx1f.png)